Accounting and the late 2000s financial crisis: Fair Value as a Messenger

-Auditors’ Role in the Financial Crisis
+Auditors' Role in the 2008 financial crisis

 Demand for Audits

 The primary driver of audit demand is the desire to enhance credibility of the information that companies make available to their potential investors.
 Without an independent party verifying and providing an opinion on a company's financial statements, it is significantly more difficult for firms to attract the investment of the uninformed public.
 It is, therefore, in a company's best interest to have an individual outside of the firm perform an audit in order to provide assurance on the reliability of the information made available to the public.
 This principle of value derived from an audit is evidenced by the fact that 82 percent of companies listed on the New York Stock Exchange were being audited by CPA's even before it became mandatory with the Securities Exchange Acts of 1933 and 1934.

 Information Asymmetry

 The concept of information asymmetry demonstrates the need for auditors as it shows how the gap in information can cause market inefficiencies.
 Information asymmetry occurs when one party in a transaction has either more or superior information than the other party involved has.
-This becomes a problem because it doesn't allow for the uninformed party to make sound decisions.
+This becomes a problem because it does not allow for the uninformed party to make sound decisions.
 The result often leaves the party without the information ending up on the loser's side of the deal.

-When information asymmetry is pertinent, a situation known as a “Market for Lemons” may occur.
+When information asymmetry is pertinent, a situation known as a "Market for Lemons" may occur.
 This theory states that when a seller is more informed than a buyer, the buyer should assume that the quality of the product is average at best due to the lack of information.
 Therefore, sellers of high quality products will not be able to get the value that they want from buyers and have no choice but to withdraw from the market unless they are willing to receive an unfair price.
 This leaves only lower quality items left for sale.
 The result is that trading occurs only at low levels of quality, leaving out both those who want to buy and sell high quality products.

-Information Gap during the Financial Crisis
+Information Gap during the 2008 financial crisis

-The financial crisis showed evidence of this theory as investors couldn't decipher between securities that were backed by high quality or sub-prime home loans.
+The 2008 financial crisis showed evidence of this theory as investors couldn't decipher between securities that were backed by high quality or sub-prime home loans.
 It is likely that had better information been made available to investors, they would have stayed away from the investments backed by these bad mortgages, or at minimum would have demanded higher yield rates.
 Information asymmetry can lead to extremely inefficient markets, and the need for credible information brings rise to someone who can help bridge the gap between buyers and sellers.